rmetzler/articles/package_managers.md

 ### Pros

-- All packages are centralized at [packagist.org](https://packagist.org/).
+- All packages are centralised at [packagist.org](https://packagist.org/).
 - Learning curve is very low, very easy to understand how it works.
 - It's very easy to publish new packages on [packagist.org](https://packagist.org/).
 You just have to submit a URL to a public Git repository.
 It takes less then a minute!
 - It has a very good REST JSON API.
 - It supports [semantic versioning](http://semver.org) and has an own operator which supports fetching always the newest patch/minor version of a package.
-- Composer has a very unique feature called "minimum stability", which alows to specify the minimum stability for a requested dependency.
+- Composer has a very unique feature called "minimum stability", which allows to specify the minimum stability for a requested dependency.

 ### Cons